iamaanahmad/alpenglow-verifier/GITHUB_READINESS_REPORT.md

 ### **Confidence Level: 100%**

-The Enhanced Alpenglow Formal Verification repository is **completely ready** for GitHub publication and hackathon submission.
+The Alpenglow Verifier repository (https://github.com/iamaanahmad/alpenglow-verifier) is **completely ready** for GitHub publication and hackathon submission.
 It demonstrates exceptional quality across all dimensions and has outstanding potential for community recognition and award consideration.

 ### **Next Steps**
 1. **Commit all staged changes**